 Alexa is Amazon’s voice assistant, a form of voice-activated artificial intelligence that is available on various Amazon devices, such as Echo smart speakers.

-You can ask Alexa to search Amazon for a product or to find it in your order history; Alex will check the price and ask if you want to buy it.
+You can ask Alexa to search Amazon for a product or to find it in your order history; Alexa will check the price and ask if you want to buy it.

 9. Subscribe & Save discounts

 On the product page for an eligible item, Amazon shows two prices, the one-time purchase price and a discounted Subscribe & Save price.
-For example, my cost for a 40-ounce jar of Milk-Bone MaroSnacks dog treats was $7.49 at the time this article was written.
-But if I agreed to repeat deliveries, the price would drop to $7.12.
+For example, the cost for a 40-ounce jar of Milk-Bone MaroSnacks dog treats is $11.48 at the time this article was written.
+But if you agree to repeat deliveries, the price drops to at least $10.91.

 10. ‘Save for later’ option

-Unlike with many other online retailers, Amazon lets you easily change your mind about an item at checkout without risking that you will forget about an item entirely: Instead of deleting it from your cart, you can mark it as “Save for later.”
+Amazon lets you easily change your mind about an item at checkout without risking that you will forget about the item entirely.
+Instead of deleting it from your cart, you can mark it as “Save for later.”

 This removes the item from your cart but prompts Amazon to remember what you’ve saved and show your “Saved for later” list next time you check out.